ayazhankadessova/python-bit/README.md

 - [x] update code
 - [x] reset code
 - [ ] fix when disabled
-- [ ] add reset code to live session code editor
+- [x] add reset code to live session code editor
 - [x] Fix the assignent in firebase
 - [x] fix its json
 - [x] join leave session

+## Jan 12

+- [ ] depreciate test code for assignments
+- [ ] security for firestire stuff
-- [ ] join session then u should pre select week task
+- [x] join session then u should pre select week task
 - [ ] ui for management of classrooms
 - [ ] handle complete assignment
 - [ ] add students when they connect